linuxdeepin/deepin-unioncode/README.en.md

 ## Build dependencies

-_The **dev** branch is current development branch, build dependencies may changes without update README.md, refer to `./debian/control` for a working build depends list_
+_The **develop/main** branch is current development branch, build dependencies may changes without update README.md, refer to `./debian/control` for a working build depends list_

 -  debhelper (>=9),
 -  cmake,